Hi - We are Joe and Linda. Joe is a 77-year old retired software engineer and Linda is a 75-year old homemaker.

 Joe also has significant knowledge of electrical, electronic, and mechanical systems.
 He is good with hand and power tools.
 He can weld a bit.
 He has a personal interest in programming and owns more than 25 computers of widely varying vintage.
 Joe is interested in sparking interest in science topics in children.
 Joe has a daughter, a grandson, and a grandaughter.
 Joe lost his first wife of 30 years to colon cancer.

 Among their other interests, Joe and Linda have a 1972 Rockola jukebox that they acquired through eBay (where else?) in 2001 and have now collected approximately 6000 45-RPM records to go with it.
 They wish they could compile a database of information from the record labels but never seem to be able to find the time.
 They are especially interested in the old rock and roll records from the 50's, 60's, and 70's as well as the standards of the 40's.
 If you have 45-RPM records that are looking for a new home, please email Joe and Linda.
-They have since acquired three more jukeboxes, a 1954 AMI model, a 1962 Rockola Princess, and a 1980 Rockola Techna 480 but they will need some work to bring them back fully to life.
+They have since acquired two more jukeboxes, a 1954 AMI model, and a 1980 Rockola Techna 480 but they will need some work to bring them back fully to life.

 To email us, send to: